 - ½ cup light coconut milk

-- ½ cup chicken broth – low sodium
+- ½ cup chicken broth - low sodium (or vegetable broth)

 - 1 tablespoon cumin

 - 1 tablespoon turmeric

 - ½ teaspoon cayenne - optional